 It can feel like your daughter is disrespectful, for sure.
 I don’t doubt that.
 Especially with how much you do for her, with how much you love her.
 The hitting, the not listening and the outright defiance are difficult to deal with, I get it.
 When your child says “no” right to your face, it makes your blood boil a bit.
 I’ve been there.

-I’m going to let you in on a little secret that might help.
-What if I told you that she does not really have the capacity to be truly mean.
-She does not truly understand the implications of her behaviour.
+I’m going to let you in on a little secret though that might help.
+What if I told you that she does not really have the capacity to be mean.
+She does not truly understand the real implications of her behaviour.
 Although it looks like it, she doesn’t fully understand what she is doing.
 It’s similar to someone else who lacks cognitive ability/capacity.
 If someone else who lacked full mental development or social awareness acted in a similar manner, you wouldn’t take it that personally.
 You wouldn’t get so angered.
 Sure, you might get annoyed, you might establish boundaries, and protect yourself if need be.
 But your reaction likely would be more balanced.
 You would not be so personally hurt or triggered by it.
 You would understand that it really wasn’t about you.
 It’s more about the person who is having the hard time processing things and controlling him/herself.

 Another way that we can be comforted is knowing that these stages will not last forever and that we can help our kids through difficult times by empathizing with what they are experiencing.
 You can actually help your kids grow out of difficult stages by listening to them, helping them reflect, and empower them with new and better strategies.
 Their brains are developing and growing at this time, so the environment is critical.
 However, difficult stages can drag out and become magnified as well, if not dealt with properly.
 We all long to be heard and understood.
 The misbehaviour that you’re witnessing might just be a protest, a plea, to be heard and understood.